devconcept/multer-gridfs-storage/wiki/Upgrading.md

 The dependency on `gridfs-stream` was removed.
-The reason is that the module is a nice wrapper around GridStore but this feature has been deprecated since mongo 2.2.
+The reason is that the module is a nice wrapper around GridStore but this feature has been deprecated since mongodb 2.2.
 If you still need an old mongodb version for some reason this is not a problem since this plugin fallback to GridStore in case GridFSBucket is not present dealing with the differences internally.